-Gardening, in itself, could produce some of the healthiest, unprocessed foods to put in your body.
-This is the most obvious way gardening can improve your health, but that’s just scratching the surface of the many benefits of creating and maintaining a garden.
+Gardening, in itself, can produce some of the healthiest, least processed foods to put in your body.
+This is the most obvious way gardening can improve your health.
+However, that’s just scratching the surface of the many benefits of creating and maintaining a garden.
 Getting your hands dirty and being in touch with beautiful, living plants can promote positivity for the mind, body, and soul.
 Think about it, you’re bringing things to life by nourishing, watering and putting in the effort to get your plants flourishing.
-But, how can it improve your health?
+But how can gardening improve our health, too?

 Mental and Emotional Health

 Maintaining your garden comes with physical labor that can sometimes be a nuisance after a long day at work or school.
-It’s, a lot of the time, necessary so that your plants don’t die, so we have to put up with it.
+Many times it is necessary so that your plants don’t die, so we have to put up with it.
 However, once we get into the groove of things it can be quite soothing.
 Putting your hands to work to dig up some soil, water your plants, pull up roots and generally maintain your garden is a personal activity that allows you to focus.

 Stress and Anxiety

 Our gardens are, typically, located outside.
-To maintain our garden, we usually have to step outside, unless you have an indoor or urban garden.
-Studies have shown there is an increase in sadness and depression when we stay indoors or at home for most of our day.
-Gardening promotes us going outside and enjoying everything that makes the outdoors a lovely place to be.
+To maintain our garden, we usually have to step outside, unless you have an indoor or “urban” garden.
+Studies have shown there is an increase in sadness and depression when we stay indoors or at home for most of our day, as sunshine is one of our natural sources of necessary Vitamin D. Gardening promotes us going outside and enjoying everything that makes the outdoors a lovely place to be.
 Just like plants, we too need some sun to keep us energized and healthy.

 Stepping outside to manage our garden and water our plants can promote happiness and joy.
 This is also true when we step outside and see fully grown plants produced by our gardening efforts.
-Feelings of success and accomplishment make us happy and joyful, whether or not anyone is there to acknowledge it.
+Feelings of personal success and accomplishment make us happy and joyful, regardless of whether or not anyone else is there to acknowledge it.

 Anytime we step outdoors or perform labor, our health benefits from it.
 We’re active, moving and putting our body to work.
 We’re not saying it’s exactly exercise, but it promotes healthy movement and activity.